muldjord/occurity/README.md

 ```

 ### Optotypes
 VisuTest comes with an optotype that was created from the ground up to adhere to the design characteristics of the original Sloan optotype created by Louise Sloan in 1959.
 Landolt C and tumbling E optotypes are also available.
-Licenses are designated in the 'optotypes` subdirectories.
+Licenses are designated in the `optotypes` subdirectories.

 ### charts.xml
 All of the charts displayed in the VisuTest software are customizable.
-Edit the '/home/pi/visutest/charts.xml' file in any basic text/xml editor.
+Edit the `charts.xml` file in any basic text/xml editor.
 The format is as follows:

 #### 'xml' node
 ```